cocos/cocos-docs/en/editor/publish/publish-vivo-mini-game.md

 In the construction of vivo mini games, the configuration of [Asset Bundle](../../asset/bundle.md) will also be automatically generated into the vivo mini game release package `vivo-mini-game/src` directory according to the rules The **manifest.json**configuration file.

-**Note**:**Quick App & vivo Mini Game Debugger**Starting from the **1051**version, the sub-package loading of vivo mini games is supported.
+> **Note**: **quick App & vivo Mini Game Debugger**Starting from the **1051**version, the sub-package loading of vivo mini games is supported.
 Although the version lower than 1051 does not support sub-package loading, it is also compatible.
 If sub-package is used, it will not affect the normal operation of the game.
 For details, please refer to [vivo subpackage loading-runtime compatibility](<https://minigame.vivo.com.cn/documents/#/lesson/base/subpackage?id=%e8%bf%90%e8%a1%8c> %e6%97%b6%e5%85%bc%e5%ae%b9).

 ![](./subpackage/vivo_subpackage.png)

+### Sub-package loading package size limit

+At present, the subpackage size of vivo mini games has the following restrictions:

+-The size of all sub-packages and the main package of the entire mini game does not exceed **8M**(the entire compressed package after packaging does not exceed **16M**including the entire package.
+For details, please refer to [vivo sub-package loading-compile-time compatibility](https://minigame.vivo.com.cn/documents/#/lesson/base/subpackage?id=%e7%bc%96%e8%af%91%e6%97%b6%e5%85%bc%e5%ae%b9))
+-The size of a single sub-package/main package cannot exceed **4M**

+For details, please refer to [vivo mini game subpackage loading official document](https://minigame.vivo.com.cn/documents/#/lesson/base/subpackage).

+## vivo Mini Game Environment Resource Management

+The part of vivo mini games that exceed the package size limit must be downloaded through the network.

+Cocos Creator has helped developers to download, cache and manage remote resources.
+For details, please refer to [Resource Management](./asset-load.md#资源管理).

 ## Reference documentation

-> **Note**: some platforms only have Chinese documentation available when visiting the platforms website.
+**Note**: some platforms only have Chinese documentation available when visiting the platforms website.
 It may be necessary to use Google Translate in-order to review the documentation.

 - [vivo Mini Games Development Documentation](https://minigame.vivo.com.cn/documents/#/lesson/base/start)
 - [vivo Mini Games API Documentation](https://minigame.vivo.com.cn/documents/#/api/system/life-cycle)